apify/actor-scraper/cheerio-scraper/README.md

   const Apify = require('apify');
   ```

-  **Caution:** Since we're making the full SDK available, and Cheerio Scraper runs using the SDK,
+  **Caution:** Since the Cheerio Scraper itself runs using the Apify SDK,
-  some edge case manipulations may lead to inconsistencies.
-Use `Apify` with caution and avoid
-  making global changes unless you know what you're doing.
+  you should use `Apify` property with caution and avoid making global changes to it, since it can affect the run of scraper itself.

 - ##### **`autoscaledPool: Object`**